maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/General_ANOVA_ART_Analysis/docs/USAGE_GUIDE.md

 - mean ± configured error bar;
 - omnibus statistic annotation;
 - consistent factor-level colors;
-- significant adjusted pairwise brackets when available; and
+- significant adjusted pairwise brackets when available;
-- a caption reporting the number of significant adjusted comparisons.
+- a caption reporting the number of significant adjusted comparisons; and
+- an annotation identifying the post-hoc p-value adjustment method actually used.

 ### 11.3 Interaction-effects pages

 Two-way and three-way interaction plots are placed on the interaction page.
 Plot titles use factor short labels where configured.
 Captions summarize the number of significant interaction contrasts or direct the user to the warning worksheet when contrasts are unavailable.
+Interaction follow-up annotations report the contrast p-value adjustment method actually used.

 ### 11.4 Correlation heatmap